 How can you avoid this if your skill or talent is your main source of income?

-The only way to make this work optimally for you is to treat your work like a business.
-Many skill or talent based entrepreneurs, have the following system:
+The only way to make this work optimally for you is to stop thinking like an employee and treat your work like a business.

 1. You sell something (product, service or skill).

-4. Wait to make another sale.
+4. You wait to make another sale.

 When you do this, you’ve created a job not a business because you only make money when you’re actively selling or are in demand.